 This commitment is one of the first in the region to apply the open government process to participatory economic development.
-Prior to this commitment, the Ministry of Planning and International Cooperation Public Investment Management Unit notes that there has only been a modest level of opportunity for community engagement on government capital investment projects.25 According to Hayat-Rased, opportunities for participation in local government have included some participatory budgeting, but these practices were not institutionalized.
+Prior to this commitment, the Ministry of Planning and International Cooperation Public Investment Management Unit notes that there has only been a modest level of opportunity for community engagement on government capital investment projects.
+According to Hayat-Rased, opportunities for participation in local government have included some participatory budgeting, but these practices were not institutionalized.
 In recent years, there have been larger gaps in opportunities for participation when local councils were dissolved for elections.
-Likewise, larger cities reportedly offered fewer opportunities than smaller cities and more remote areas.26
+Likewise, larger cities reportedly offered fewer opportunities than smaller cities and more remote areas.
+Elections of the commitment of the participation when local councils were

 Through this commitment, participation will be introduced to government capital investment projects.
 Preliminarily, the Open Government Unit and Public Investment Management Unit suggest that projects could include those funded by private-public partnerships,27 and could address sectors like infrastructure (roads, water, education, health).28 The Open Government Unit reports that the commitment will target at least four pilot projects.29 However, the commitment does not yet specify the regional allocation of projects, or the particular project areas,30 which detracts from the measurability of this reform.
+Based on the information provided, this commitment is coded as having modest potential to open government.
+During implementation, implementers can deepen impact by leveraging this commitment to institutionalize broad civic engagement across a wide range of capital investment projects.

 The Open Government Unit anticipates that social impact assessments and participatory evaluations of projects will adjust projects' courses to reflect the needs of local residents.
-It plans to include accountability mechanisms in the methodologies for each of these participation opportunities.31 The commitment does not identify specific participation and accountability mechanisms.
+It plans to include accountability mechanisms in the methodologies for each of these participation opportunities.
+The commitment does not identify specific participation and accountability mechanisms.
 It also does not identify the specific problem that these mechanisms are intended to solve (such as a specific accountability gap or lack of relevant information for monitoring and influencing the design and implementation of capital investment projects).
 According to the World Bank, effective community engagement in these types of projects has been shown to improve delivery of services valued by local communities, manage costs, maintain realistic community expectations, and reduce project delays.
-Overall, community engagement can strengthen projects' sustainability, resilience, affordability, and responsiveness to users.32 Following implementation of the pilot projects, this methodology may be applied across largescale government capital investment projects.33
+Overall, community engagement can strengthen projects' sustainability, resilience, affordability, and responsiveness to users.
+Following implementation of the pilot projects, this methodology may be applied across large-scale government capital investment projects.